How to Choose the right insulation material for your home?

 The 4 insulation materials you should consider are Fiberglass, Cellulose, Mineral Wool (rockwool) and Polyurethane Spray Foam.

 Fiberglass is by far one of the most thoroughly tested building materials and can be installed in the form of batt or blown-in insulation.
 Fiberglass is eco friendly, non-flammable, safe to install and maintains its thermal performance for the life of the building.
 One of our favorite brands for fiberglass insulation is Owens Corning (the pink panther insulation company).
 They have been in business since 1935 and are sold in almost all of the reputable home improvement retailers such as Home Depot and Lowes.

 A great tip every homeowner should be aware of is that Owens Corning is a manufacturer that goes the extra mile- certifying licensed contractors, giving them periodical training and even visiting job sites as quality assurance making sure the insulation service is performed correctly.
 Hiring an Owens Corning Certified Energy Expert (CEE) is very important when selecting a contractor to perform insulation services for your home- it simply assures you that the job will be done correctly and to the highest standards.
-To find a certified energy expert (CEE) contractors in your area go to owens corning website.

 Cellulose insulation is one of the most popular materials for residential and commercial buildings.
 It is made out of recycled newspapers and is chemically treated with ammonium sulfate for fire resistance.
 Cellulose has a great thermal performance, however it is regulated as a fire hazard by the Consumer Product Safety Council (CPSC) because it is made out of shredded, recycled newspaper.